skysqlinc/skysql-docs/docs/FAQs.md

 ### **How do I backup my data on SkySQL?**

 SkySQL runs full backups automatically each night.
-SkySQL also allows on-demand backups (a Preview feature)
+SkySQL also allows on-demand backups (a Preview feature).

 ### **Can I set the frequency or schedule of automated backups?**

-No. Backup frequency and schedule are not customer configurable.
-SkySQL Power Tier customers should contact us if alternate backup frequency or schedule is required.
+Yes.
+Backup frequency and schedule can be customized using the [API](https://apidocs.skysql.com/) or [Portal](https://app.skysql.com/backups/service-backups).
+See [Backup and Restore](../Backup and Restore) for more information.

 ### **Are automated backups sent offsite?
 Will my data be sent to another country?**

 No. Data is not sent to another country.
-All data is managed within the same region where your database is running for data sovereignty.
+All data is managed within the same region by default where your database is running for data sovereignty.

 ### **Does SkySQL guarantee an RTO and RPO?**